grantmcconnaughey/django-field-history/README.rst

 -----

 * Track the user that updated the field using ``FieldHistory.user``.
-* Add a management command to create initial field history.
 * Add a management command to handle fields that are renamed.
 Command should update all ``FieldHistory`` entries for models of a particular type.